The Jacksons: An American Dream: Cast

+Boyz II Men make a cameo appearance as a group of teenagers that bully Jackie Jackson.

 Production

 Jermaine Jackson and his then-partner Margaret Maldonado helped with the production of the series.
 Stan Margulies described the miniseries as exploring fame, fortune, and family, as well as both the price and success of it.
 He described it as not a docudrama but made as accurately as it can be.
 Michael Jackson approved of the script and Angela Bassett as his mother Katherine.
+Bassett refused to listen to agents' advice not to take on the role and became emotionally connected to the character.

+Actor and dancer, Wylie Draper played adult Michael Jackson in the series.
+Draper died on December 20, 1993, at the age of 24 from Leukemia.

-The role of Young Marlon Jackson was given to actor Floyd Rogers Myers Jr., who would later be featured in the third season of The Fresh Prince of Bel Air, portraying a young Will Smith.
+The role of young Marlon Jackson was given to actor Floyd Roger Myers Jr., who would later be featured in the third season of The Fresh Prince of Bel-Air, portraying a young Will Smith.
 Myers Jr. died in October 2025 at age 42.

 Reception

 The Jacksons: An American Dream became one of the most popular and successful music-biography miniseries of the 1990s.
 Part 1 of the miniseries was the third highest-rated program broadcast during the week of November 9–15 with a 21.1 rating.
 Part 2 of the miniseries was watched by 38.4 million viewers in 22.3 million households becoming the highest-rated program broadcast during the week of November 16–22 posting a 23.9 rating, and 36 share.
 Overall, the miniseries was watched in 38.3 million households and posted a 22.3 rating and 33 share.